bgachara/notes/databases.md

       - Defines a database abstraction based on relations to avoid maintenance overhead.
       - A relation is an unordered set that contain the r/ship of attributes that represent entities.
       - A tuple is a set of attribute values(domain) in the relation.
+        - Values are normally atomic/scalar
+        - Special value NULL is a member of every domain.
       - A relations primary key uniquely indentifies a single tuple.
+        - sime DBMS automatically create an internal primary key if table does not define one.
       - A foreign key specifies that an attribute from one relation has to map to a tuple in another relation.
+        - create a secondary foreign key table relation handler.
       - Relational Algebra
         - defines the high level steps of how to compute a query
         - fundamental operations to retrieve and manipulate tuples in a relation.
     - Key/Value
     - Graph
     - Document/ Object
+      - Embed data hierarchy into a single object.
     - Wide Column
     - Array/ Matrix/ Vector

 ## SQL

 - Current standard is SQL:2016
+- DML
-- DML - Data Manipulation Language
+  - Data Manipulation Language
+  - methods to store and retrieve information from a database.
+  - Approaches:
+    - Procedural
+      - query specifies the high-level strategy the DBMS should use to find the desired result.
+      - Relational Algebra
+    - Non-Procedure(Declarative)
+      - query specifies only what data is wanted and not how to find it.
+      - Relational Calculus.
+- DDL
-- DDL - Data Definition Language
+  - Data Definition Language
+- DCL
-- DCL - Data Control Language
+  - Data Control Language
 - SQL is based on bags(duplicates) not sets(no duplicates)
 - Aggregates(AVG, MIN, MAX, SUM, COUNT, DISTINCT)
+  - functions that return a single value from a bag of tuples.
+  - almost only used in the SELECT output list.
+  - can get multiple aggregates.
+  - use with DISTINCT.
-- GROUP BY and HAVING - filter after aggregation
+- GROUP BY and HAVING
+  - Project tuples into subsets and calculate aggreagtes against each subset.
+  - filter after aggregation
+  - *examples for this*
+- LIKE
+  - used for string matching.
-- LIKE - string matching
+  - % - any substring
-- string operations - CONCAT
+  - _ - match any character.
+- String Operations
+  - CONCAT()
+  - SUBSTRING()
+  - UPPER()
-- DATE/ TIME OPS
+- DATE/TIME OPS
 - Unix Epoch 01-01-1970
 - Output redirection
+  - store query results in another tables
+    - table must not already be defined.
+    - table will have the same # of columns with the same type as the input.
+- Output Control
+  - order the output tuples by the value in one or more of their columns.
+  - ORDER BY, DESC
+  - LIMIT
-- LIMIT, OFFSET
+  - OFFSET
+- Nested Queries
+  - Queries containing other queries
-- Nested Queries - difficult to optimize.
+  - difficult to optimize.
+  - appear almost anywhere in query
-- EXISTS
+  - IN, ALL, ANY, EXISTS
 - Window Functions
+  - performs a sliding calculation across a set of tuples that are related.
+  - like an aggregation but tuples are not grouped into a single output tuples.
+  - ROW_NUMBER(), RANK(),
+  - OVER() - specifies how to group together tuples when computing the window function
+  - use PARTITION BY to specify group.
+  - include an ORDER BY in the window grouping to sort entries in each group.
-- Common Table Expressions - auxiliary statements for use in larger query.
+- Common Table Expressions
+  - auxiliary statements for use in larger query.
+    - think of it like a temp table just for one query.
+    - alternate to nested queries and views.
+    - can bind output columns to names before the AS keyword.
+    - cte-recursion

+### Relational Algebra

+  - Still defines the high-level steps of how to compute a query.
+  - A better approach is to state the high-level answer that you want the DBMS to compute.
+  - The relational model is independent of any query language implementations
+  - The DBMS is responsible for efficient evaluation of the query
+    - High-end systems have a sophisticated query optimzer that can rewrite queries and search for optimal execution strategies.
+  - Fundamental operations to retrieve and manipulate tuples in a relation
+    - Based on set algebra
+  - Each operaotr takes one or more relations as its inputs and outputs a new relation.
+    - we can chain operators together to create more complex operations.
+  - Operations
+    - Select
+      - choose a subset of the tuples from a relation that satisfies a slection predicate.
+        - predicate acts as a filter to retain only tuples that fulfill its qualifying requirements.
+        - can combine multiple predicataes using conjuctions/disjunctions.
+    - Projection
+      - generate a relation with tuples that contains only the specified attrbutes
+        - can rearrange attributes ordering
+        - can manipulate the values
+    - Union
+      - generate a relation that contains all tuples that appear in either only one or both input relations.
+    - Intersection
+      - generate a relation that contains only tuples that appear in both of the input relations.
+    - Difference
+      - generate a relation that contains only tuples that appear in the first and not the second of the input relations.
+    - Product
+      - generate a relation that contains all possible combinations of tuples from the input relations.
+    - Join
+      - generate a relation that contains all tuples that are a combination of two tuples(one form each relation) with a common value for one or more attributes.
+  - Extra operators
+    - Rename, Assignment, Duplicate Elimination, Aggregation, Sorting, Division

+### SQL

+  - The minimum language syntax a system needs to say that it support SQL is SQL-92
+  -

 ## MYSQL SERIES